 Which brings us back to that big question: Why did Santa Rosa come to exist?
 Towns usually evolved organically around something like a trading post, a riverport, a stagecoach or railroad stop.
 Maybe there was an adjacent swift-moving waterway to power a mill or factory; maybe there was a mine which employs lots of miners.
 The only apparent advantage of Santa Rosa’s location was that it was at a crossroads, although to date that had not provided enough incentive for anyone to build a house or store there.
 Ignored in every published history, however, was the significance of this: The town was pressed tightly against the side of a very old Pomo village.

 Kabetciuwa was a large and significant community, extending the equivalent of two blocks along the bank of Santa Rosa Creek from modern-day Santa Rosa Ave. to E street.
-(There was also another village about a mile west called Hukabetawi, around the location of Olive Park.)
+(There was also another village about a mile west called Hukabetawi, in the vicinity of where W Third St. meets N Dutton Ave.)
 Whether any Pomo families still lived at Kabetciuwa in 1853 is unknown; about fifteen years prior smallpox epidemics decimated the population, and from later accounts we know many survivors regrouped near Sebastopol and Dry Creek.

 Perhaps Santa Rosa was at that particular spot in order to exploit those Indians who remained as laborers; certainly over their centuries of living there the Pomo would have developed the best possible ways to access the confluence of Matanzas Creek and Santa Rosa Creek, which would be an advantage to residents of the new town.
 Today, sadly, Kabetciuwa has been completely obliterated by Santa Rosa’s city hall complex and the federal building.
 Our squatter forefathers would be so proud of how the city they created just took a place over without so much as a look back.